msdundar/kanarya/README.md

 payload, err := json.Marshal(request)
 ```

-> Adjust this JSON according to the expected request by your lambda.
+> Adjust this JSON according to the request-body expectations of your lambda.

 Start gradual deployment: